What to Expect During Your Prenatal Visits

 Pregnancy is a time for many changes, both for your body and your life.
 At Preferred Women’s Health, we know that you will probably have a lot of questions for us, and we hope to make your very first obstetric visit as productive as possible.

-Please review the information below prior to your appointment so that you can make informed decisions on genetic testing and other options available to you.
+Please review the information below prior to your appointment so that you can make informed decisions on genetic testing and other screening options available to you.
 Get the facts so you can make the best decision for your baby’s health.
-If you have questions or to want to make an appointment, call our Bingham Farms OB/GYN office at (248) 723-6200.
+If you would like to schedule an appointment with one of our providers, please call our Bingham Farms OB/GYN office at (248) 723-6200.

 Your Pregnancy Confirmation Visit